agentidea/agentidea.github.io/_posts/2016-09-09-Adventures_with_Webmachine_at_Pypestream_2016.md

 This book was a really a good resource which was used in preparation of this talk.

-Other framewors we considered:  HapiJS, Python Flask and Yaws
+Other framewors we considered:  HapiJS, Python Flask and Yaws We also considered using our very own [AgentIdea Web Framework](https://github.com/agentidea/AgentIdea-WebFramework)